November 6 - 7, 2020

 Mezzo-soprano Susan Platts and tenor Brandon Scott Russell join the TSO for a magical performance of Mahler's Das Lied von der Erde, a work combining vocal soloists, orchestra, and heartfelt poetry in a landmark reflection on the beauty of life and the inevitability of mortality.

 The health and safety of our audiences, musicians, staff, and volunteers are of the utmost importance to us.
 We're continuing to follow the social distancing guidelines recommended by the State of Ohio to ensure the safest environment for all.
-Limited tickets available for in-person attendance until further notice.
-More information about streaming options will be available soon.
+In-person tickets are sold out.
+CLICK HERE to learn more about streaming options.

 Please contact the Box Office at 419.246.8000 for information on child/student ticket pricing.